department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-2/coe-researchplan.md

 ### Research questions
 - Can users successfully complete the form to request a COE?
 - Can users successfully update their information in the request form?
-- Do users understand how and when to follow up on their request?
+- Do users understand how and when to follow up on their COE request?
-- Can users successfully download their COE?
+- Can users successfully download their COE PDF?
 - Can users successfully upload required documentation?
-- Where do users expect to find the COE tool?
+- Where do users expect to find the View Your COE tool?
 - Where do users expect to find their COE if they already have one?
 - Do users understand the status they might encounter?
 - What other features or content would help users when they apply for a COE?